 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency Safe Drinking Water Hotline (800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency Safe Drinking Water Hotline (1-800-426-4791).
 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised people, such as those with cancer undergoing chemotherapy, those who have undergone organ transplants, have HIV-AIDS or other immune system disorders, some elderly, and infants can be particularly at risk of infections.
-These people should seek advice about drinking water from their health care providers.
-Environmental Protection Agency (EPA) and U.S. Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 800-426-4791.
+These people should seek drinking water advice from their health care providers.
+The U.S. Environmental Protection Agency (EPA) and U.S. Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.

-Sources of drinking water include rivers, lakes, streams, ponds, reservoirs, springs and wells.
-As water travels over land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances associated with animals or humans.
+Sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+As source water travels over land or through the ground, it dissolves naturally occurring minerals, organic matter, and in some cases, radioactive material, and can pick up substances associated with animals or humans.
 Contaminants that may be present in source water include: